 We were also getting signals from the market place – all was not well with the 2-door Range Rover.
-After market converters were purchasing these vehicles from us, and modifying them into four-door versions, and some were even fitting diesel engines.
+After-market converters were purchasing these vehicles from us, and modifying them into four-door versions, and some were even fitting diesel engines.
 All of this was seen by management as a taboo practice, and was frowned upon by Land Rover Engineering.
 At the same time, sales of the Range Rover dropped to below 100 per week (from its heyday of around per 300 week), and attempts by Hodgkinson to force Engineering to revise the Range Rover (giving it the four-door body and diesel engine it so desperately needed) were met with resistance.
-A shortages of engineering capacity was the main concern – many were tied up working on the Stage 2.
+A shortage of engineering capacity was the main concern – many were tied up working on the Stage 2.

-Out of desperation, he turned to the Coventry-based company Carbodies, and commissioned them to undertake the Body and Door design work.
+Out of desperation, Hodgkinson turned to the Coventry-based company Carbodies, and commissioned them to undertake the Body and Door design work.
 It proved to be a very fortuitous decision – Carbodies needed a four-door platform for a new Taxi it was developing.

-Initial Luxury versions of the Range Rover sold like hot cakes – they featured alloy wheels, and more luxurious interior trim – but most importantly, their success proved there was a massive potential profit in upmarket versions of the car.
+Initial Luxury versions of the Range Rover sold like hot cakes – they featured alloy wheels and more luxurious interior trim – but, most importantly, their success proved there was a massive potential profit in upmarket versions of the car.

 To shed some light on these difficult events, I remember a very difficult meeting we had with Tom Barton and Mike Broadhead, who headed Land Rover’s Engineering team, some two years earlier.
-In effect, the Engineering Team felt that with Stage 2, we were going in the wrong direction.
-Our competitors were now flooding the Market with smaller SUVs – Daihatsu, Suzuki, and Toyota were producing these cheaper, more accessable cars, and Land Rover was nowhere to be seen.
+In effect, the Engineering Team felt that, with Stage 2, we were going in the wrong direction.
+Our competitors were now flooding the market with smaller SUVs – Daihatsu, Suzuki, and Toyota were producing these cheaper, more accessable cars, and Land Rover was nowhere to be seen.

 To be fair, Hodgkinson had done a deal with MSA Santana in Spain, to build Suzukis, but the outcome of this meeting was met with the usual short shrift from management.
 The argument on what Land Rover should and should not build had been going on for ages.
 Strangely, its most ruthless critic, proved correctly that a smaller vehicle, say of Oden/Freelander size, would sell hugely.
 Today, it is Land Rover biggest seller.

-Furthermore, the Oil crisis in the late Seventies had hit Land Rover hard.
+Furthermore, the Oil Crisis in the late Seventies had hit Land Rover hard.
 Dwindling demand in struggling third-world nations, coupled with huge revenue losses in oil producing countries, such as Nigeria and Saudi Arabia, hit Land Rover Sales hard.
-The directors expended massive effort trying to seek alternatives to hard currency (e.g., using Raw Materials from these countries in lieu of currency), but got nowhere.
-The Launch of the Stage 2 was a damp squib – volumes were terrible at around 200 week – whereas the Series 3 was still running at around a 1000 per week.
+The Directors expended massive effort trying to seek alternatives to hard currency (e.g., using raw materials from these countries in lieu of currency), but got nowhere.
+The launch of the Stage 2 was a damp squib – volumes were terrible at around 200 week – whereas the Series 3 was still running at around a 1000 per week.